Find food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

+Spraying and urinating are two very distinct actions.
 Cats use urine as a scent signal or 'mark' for themselves and other cats.
-The motivation for the deposition of urine for scent marking is very different to that of urination to relieve a full bladder.
-It is therefore important to establish whether the cat is spraying or urinating since the potential solutions will vary.
+The motivation for scent-marking is very different to that of urination to relieve a full bladder.
+It is therefore important to establish whether the cat is spraying or urinating, since the potential solutions will vary.
 To urinate, the cat squats and deposits a volume of urine on a horizontal surface.
-The cat may then scratch at the area around the urine although this is not always the case.
-Common sites for inappropriate urination include carpet, settees, duvets, baths or sinks.
-To spray urine, the cat stands up, usually making a treading motion with its back feet, quivers its tail and a small amount of urine is sprayed backwards onto a vertical surface such as a wall, leaving an obvious scent mark.
-Common sites for spraying include doors, windows, around cat flaps, curtains, electrical equipment and shopping or rubbish bags.
-Once it has been ascertained which of the two the cat is doing it is necessary to take action to resolve the behaviour.
+The cat may then scratch at the area around the urine, although this is not always the case.
+Common sites for inappropriate urination include carpets, settees, duvets, baths or sinks.
+To spray urine, the cat stands up, usually making a treading motion with their back feet, while quivering the tail, and a small amount of urine is sprayed backwards onto a vertical surface, such as a wall or corner of a piece of furniture, leaving an obvious scent mark.
+Common sites for spraying include around doors, windows or cat flaps, curtains, electrical equipment and shopping or rubbish bags.
+Once it has been ascertained which of the two the cat is doing, you can then take action to try to resolve the behaviour.

 Medical problems